GAMSAT Section 3: How to Prepare

 Our experienced tutors have provided the below GAMSAT ® chemistry exam tips:

-This is generally an unwise strategy – GAMSAT ® marks are allocated based on question difficulty and thus, some correct answers in those physics questions that few people might have tried can give you the advantage that gets you into medical school.
+This is generally an unwise strategy – GAMSAT ® marks are allocated based on question difficulty and thus, some correct answers in those physics questions that few people might have tried can give you the advantage that gets you into medical school – This is a bit of a simplification of the Item Response Theory that is used for GAMSAT ® scoring.
 To learn more about how your GAMSAT ® scores work you can visit our guide: Understanding your GAMSAT ® Results.

-Your Study Goal should be to become familiar with the patterns of questions so that you have a rough idea about how to answer an MCQ in the first 20 or so seconds
+Your Study Goal should include becoming familiar with the patterns of questions asked so that you have a rough idea about how to answer an MCQ in the first 20 or so seconds

 With that said, it might be worth reflecting on why physics is such a difficult subject in the GAMSAT ® exam.
 Apart from lack of familiarity with the subject, time pressure and having to perform mental calculations are challenges even for those with a background in mathematical sciences.
 These considerations should give you an indication on how to study for the GAMSAT ® Physics questions.